Home » Why Would You Settle for a Difficult Marriage?

 Why Would You Settle for a Difficult Marriage?

-Maybe this sounds like you.
+This might sound like you.
 If so, let me ask you a few questions.

 Are you willing to live the rest of your life in a difficult marriage without doing anything about it?